Veteran Weather Station www.gympieweather.com

 Cancellation of Severe Thunderstorm Warning - Southeast Queensland

-For people in Redland City Council Area.
+For people in Toowoomba and Lockyer Valley Council Areas.

 Emergency services advise people to: